mongoemon/robotframeworkpractice/README.md

 ---

-## 🔑 API Key for Reqres
+## 🔑 API Key for DummyJSON

-For POST, PUT, DELETE requests to [reqres.in](https://reqres.in/), an API key is required.
+For POST, PUT, DELETE requests to [dummyjson.com](https://dummyjson.com/), an API key is required.
 This project uses the demo key:
 ```
-x-api-key: reqres-free-v1
+x-api-key: dummyjson-demo-key
 ```
-If you need your own, sign up at [https://reqres.in/signup](https://reqres.in/signup).
+See [DummyJSON docs](https://dummyjson.com/docs/auth) for more info.

 ---